…When All Hell Breaks Loose

 The only solution for this is to be prepared for the worst.
 The key to surviving a collapse is to become self-sufficient.
 And to stop relying on something that only seems to be going south every passing day.
 When the day arrives, you should be ready with a backup plan; a plan to get you and your family off-the-grid and survive the conditions.

-One way to be prepared is to include survival seeds and survival gardening with other plans for self sufficiency — learning how to live off the land, to hunt, trap, and fish, to barter, and to defend against dangerous people and especially dangerous wildlife.
+One way to be prepared for true self sufficiency in a sustainable way is to include survival seeds and survival gardening with your other plans — learning how to live off the land, to hunt, trap, and fish, to barter, and to defend against dangerous people and especially dangerous wildlife.

 From Survival Seeds To Survival Garden